 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Levant has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Levant has few renters and college students.
 But the biggest reason it is quieter in Levant than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Levant may be for you.

-The per capita income in Levant in 2022 was $35,041, which is middle income relative to Maine and the nation.
-This equates to an annual income of $140,164 for a family of four.
+The per capita income in Levant in 2022 was $34,999, which is lower middle income relative to Maine, and middle income relative to the rest of the US.
+This equates to an annual income of $139,996 for a family of four.
 However, Levant contains both very wealthy and poor people as well.

 The people who call Levant home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Levant residents report their race to be White, followed by Asian.
-Important ancestries of people in Levant include English, Irish, French, French Canadian, and Scottish.
+The greatest number of Levant residents report their race to be White, followed by Native American.
+Important ancestries of people in Levant include English, Irish, French, Italian, and Scottish.

 The most common language spoken in Levant is English.
-Other important languages spoken here include Polish and French.
+Other important languages spoken here include French and Polish.

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Levant, the neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-Did you know that the neighborhood has more French and French Canadian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more French and Finnish ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 18.2% of this neighborhood's residents have French ancestry and 6.0% have French Canadian ancestry.
+In fact, 14.1% of this neighborhood's residents have French ancestry and 2.0% have Finnish ancestry.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.